SEO Research

 Structured data is about machine-readable meaning, not permission.

 Google's documentation is explicit that structured data helps Google understand page content and information about entities more generally.
-That is useful because AI retrieval systems work better when the page clearly expresses what it is, who published it, and how key entities relate to each other.
+This is useful because AI retrieval systems work better when the page clearly expresses what it is, who published it, and how key entities relate to each other.
 See intro to structured data.

 But teams regularly over-attribute what it can do.

 Structured data does not turn vague marketing copy into a trustworthy answer.
 It does not override weak visible content.
 It does not make a thin comparison page magically become the best source for a nuanced question.
-It is an amplifier for clarity, not a substitute for clarity.
+It is an amplifier for clarity, not a substitute for it.

 llms.txt is best understood as an optional guidance file, not a discovery guarantee.